eclipse/xtext/xtext-website/documentation/330_web_support.md

 # {{page.title}} {#web-integration}

 Since version 2.9 Xtext offers an interface for integration of text editors in web applications.
-The text editors are implemented in JavaScript, and language-related services such as code completion are realized through HTTP requests to a server-side component.
+The text editors are implemented in JavaScript, and the language-related services such as code completion are realized through HTTP requests to a server-side component.

 ## The Client {#client}